rwchakra/exmap/README.md

 For CelebA we follow the [instructions](https://github.com/kohpangwei/group_DRO#celeba) from the group DRO code.
 Additionally, we copy the `celeba_metadata.csv` from the DFR code, described [here](https://github.com/PolinaKirichenko/deep_feature_reweighting#data-access).

 ### Urbancars
 As of this time, the Urbancars dataset is not publicly available.
 It was made available to us after contacting the Whac-a-mole paper's authors.
+However, clear instructions to generate the dataset are described [here] (https://github.com/facebookresearch/Whac-A-Mole/tree/main).

 ### Running on each dataset